LifeStation At Home Review

 - Rather limited pendant range

-We would like to conclude our LifeStation medical alert system review by once again complimenting their monitoring services.
+We would like to conclude our LifeStation medical alert system review by once again complimenting its monitoring services.
 Moreover, affordable monthly fees and inexpensive additional features solidify its position as one of the best in-home systems.

 What’s not so great is the pendant range, but it is more than enough to give you protection and peace of mind in the house.
 If mobility is your number one priority, by all means, go for another med-alert system.
 However, if you’re looking for a reliable in-home system, we can tell you, based on our findings and other LifeStation reviews, that this product is a rock-solid option.